hapijs/accept/README.md

 ## Introduction

-Accept helps to answer the question of whether the browser can use certain content encoding techniques, such as gzip or deflate.
-Accept will parse the headers of a HTTP request and tell you what the preferred encoding is, or if given a list of possible encodings, it will respond with the first available encoding that matches something in the list.
+Accept helps to answer the question of what content encoding (such as gzip or deflate) should be used in responding to a HTTP request.
+Accept will parse the headers of a HTTP request and tell you what the preferred encoding is, or if given a list of preferred encodings, it will respond with the first available encoding that matches something in the list.

 Additional details about Accept headers and content negotiation can be found in [IETF RFC 7231, Section 5.3](https://tools.ietf.org/html/rfc7231#section-5.3).